MrLixm/opscripting/doc/katananodling.md

 a list of package name to import.

-# Creating CustomTools
+# Creating BaseCustomNodes

 A custom tool will always be a subclass of `entities.BaseCustomNode`, but it can also be a subclass of a subclass of BaseCustomNode and so on ...

-As it most basic structure, a CustomTool is :
+As it most basic structure, a BaseCustomNode is :

 - python :
   - some class variable for information to keep track of it